 Luckily, cooking porridge in a rice cooker is about as simple as it gets.

 But why use a rice cooker?
 Why not use a pot or even a slow cooker?
 Well here’s my take on it:

 - Pressure cookers and slow cookers are big and bulky.
 They take up a lot of space in your kitchen and they aren’t that easy to clean.

 A rice cooker, on the other hand, is the most convenient way to cook porridge.
-Because a rice cooker is more of a set-and-forget devices, its usually just a case of throwing the mix in, pressing a button and going away to get ready for school/work/have a long lie 😉
+Because a rice cooker is more of a set-and-forget device, its usually just a case of throwing the mix in, pressing a button, and going away to get ready for school/work/have a long lie 😉

 Another thing I like about cooking porridge in the rice cooker is that it cooks like a slow cooker and so the taste is better but it works for any quantity from a single bowl to a large family meal whereas slow cookers work best for larger batches.

-It doesn’t matter what grain you to use, a rice cooker works well with any types of grains, even the notorious difficult steel-cut oats.
+It doesn’t matter what grain you use, a rice cooker works well with any type of grains, even the notorious difficult steel-cut oats.

 How I Make Porridge In a Rice Cooker

 There are a couple of factors to take into account when cooking porridge – what consistency are you after (thick or thin) and what grain will you be using.